mkb/balancir/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: Come up with a name.

 ## Running the tests